How Fed Rate Cuts Impact Your Finances

-Learn what lower interest rates might mean for your finances
+Learn what lower interest rates might mean for your money.

-High interest rates often reduce demand for loans by making it more expensive to borrow money.
-That can often lead to rising unemployment as businesses are forced to reduce output and cut jobs.
+High interest rates can reduce the demand for loans by making it more expensive to borrow money.
+That can often lead to rising unemployment as businesses in higher-income economies are forced to adapt, often reducing output and cutting jobs.

 The goal of the Federal Reserve – as specified by Congress – is to maintain maximum employment and stable prices in the United States.
 Typically, that means an inflation rate of 2% over the long run and the highest level of employment the economy can sustain over time without leading to excessive inflation.